epigraphy-info/epigraphy-info/meeting_pages/workshop_6.md

 ## Poster Session (Deadline extended)

-The Leuven workshop will host an E-poster session dedicated to the presentation of new and ongoing projects in the field of Digital Epigraphy.
-The E-posters will be displayed in a virtual environment for the whole duration of the workshop; after that you will have the possibility to have them published on the Epigraphy.info website.
+The sixth workshop will host an E-poster session dedicated to the presentation of new and ongoing projects in the field of Digital Epigraphy.
+There will be a portion of the workshop dedicated to presentation of the posters and breakout room discussion.
+The E-posters will be posted on the Epigraphy.info website for the duration of the workshop, and afterward you will have the option to publish them on the Epigraphy.info website.

 #### E-Posters Guidelines